Xcode is a large suite of software development tools and libraries from Apple.

 git config --local --add user.email mail@example.com

-git config --global init.defaultBranch main
+maingit config --global init.defaultBranch main

-plugin (Delta)Delta provides language syntax-highlighting, within-line insertion/deletion detection, and restructured diff output for git on the command line.
+git show plugin (Delta)Delta provides language syntax-highlighting, within-line insertion/deletion detection, and restructured diff output for git on the command line.

 brew install git-delta

-Configure git to use delta adding the following to .gitconfig
+Configure git to use delta adding the following to .gitconfig:

 [core]